Acquitted former DRCongo vice president Bemba in Belgium: ICC - Journal du Cameroun

 The one-time rebel leader, who had already spent a decade behind bars, was “released provisionally under specific conditions,” the Hague-based court said in a statement.

-In a surprise decision, judges on Friday overturned the 2016 verdict against Bemba and quashed his 18-year prison sentence, saying he could not be held criminally liable for crimes committed by his troops in the Central African Republic in 2002-2003.
+In a surprise decision, judges last week overturned the 2016 verdict against Bemba and quashed his 18-year prison sentence, saying he could not be held criminally liable for crimes committed by his troops in the Central African Republic in 2002-2003.

 According to a source close to the case, Bemba left the ICC detention centre on Wednesday but remained under the supervision of the court pending approval from Belgian authorities for him to join his wife and children in Brussels.